trunk-io/docs/check/configuration/supported/bandit.md

 ## Auto Enabling

-Bandit will be auto-enabled if any of the following filetypes are present: *python*
+Bandit will be auto-enabled if any *Python* files are present.

 ## Settings

 Bandit supports the following config files:
 * `.bandit`

 You can move these files to `.trunk/configs` and `trunk check` will still find them.
 See [Moving Linter Configs](..#moving-linter-configs) for more info.